logstash/logstash.net/docs/1.0/filters/multiline.markdown

 ### what

-* Value type is previousnext
+* Value can be any of: "previous", "next"
 * There is no default value for this setting.

 If the pattern matched, does event belong to the next or previous event?